What it is

 End-of-session wrap.
 Review conversation, persist context.

-3. Update Decisions Log (only if significant decision made)
+3. Update Decisions Log (only if a significant decision was made)

 4. Update Technical Stack (only if tools changed)

-5. Append to daily note Activity section: "Session: [summary]"
+5. Append one line to the daily note under the Activity heading:

 Be specific.
 Don't update files where nothing changed.